H. Gary Morse: Career

 In 2008, Morse settled for a $40 million class-action lawsuit that alleged that he had misused monthly community amenity fees.

 The IRS investigated the special tax districts Morse used for The Villages on the basis that the bonds sold by the districts did not qualify for tax-exempt status.
 However, once the IRS learned that the bonds had been fully redeemed, the investigation was closed as moot.

 Political involvement

-Morse, his children, and The Villages have donated tens of thousands of dollars to the campaigns of Florida Governor Rick Scott, and served as major fundraisers for George W. Bush and Mitt Romney.
+Morse, his children, and The Villages have donated tens of thousands of dollars to the campaigns of Florida Governor, Rick Scott, and served as significant fundraisers for George W. Bush, as well as Mitt Romney.
 In addition, Morse donated hundreds of thousands of dollars to the Republican National Committee.
 Morse also used his 147-foot yacht, the Cracker Bay, for political gatherings.
 Upon receiving news of his death, Scott and United States Senator Marco Rubio issued separate statements on Morse's vision and ultimate realization of The Villages.